 Field-hunting tip

-Look in low-to-medium temperature hydrothermal veins country — that is the host setting where miargyrite typically forms.
+Look in low-to-medium temperature hydrothermal veins country, the host setting where miargyrite typically forms.
 If you start seeing galena, sphalerite, siderite in float, you are in the right ground.
 Field specimens usually show a tabular, prismatic, or pseudo-rhombohedral crystals, often striated habit, so train your eye for that shape before scanning the outcrop.